Escape from Hong Kong

 They continued by train to Guilin (via Hengyang).
 Here they met the Chinese Marshal in command of a large part of the Chinese army, who supplied them with passes to travel on to Chongqing.

 Our next objective was Guiyang.
 We started out by train along the new railway which is being built.
 We travelled on this for about 36 hours.
 It is a magnificent piece of engineering.
 At one place we travelled over a wooden bridge crossing a deep ravine As you looked out of the carriage it was impossible to see anything of the bridge till you saw its base in the ravine, it gave the unpleasant illusion of being suspended in space.
 From Hechi (the railhead) we were given seats on the next bus to Guiyang.
 This time it was a proper bus with numbered seats.
 It was much more comfortable that the Shaoguan buses.
 The petrol pump went wrong on the first day so it took us nearly 3 days to do the journey which is normally done in two.
 It is about 280 miles but it is very steep country.
 We stayed two days in Guiyang and then we got into a fast convoy of trucks going up to Chongqing.

 We arrived at Chongqing about midday 31st March, just two months after we had left Sham Shui Po.

-My father was sent to India for an appendectomy and then returned to Chongqing in August 1942 as Assistant Military Attache.
+My father was sent to India for an appendectomy and then returned to Chongqing in August 1942 as Assistant Military Attaché.
+He spent the next 18 months supporting and trying to liberate the POWs he’d left behind in Hong Kong.
 In July 1944 he was sent to Burma to fight the Japanese, eventually returning to England in early 1945.
-Baugh went on to Bombay but was killed in Burma in 1943.
+Baugh went on to Bombay but was killed in a flying accident in Burma in 1943.
 Trevor returned to the Kowloon-Canton Railway after the war.